When Even Showering Is Just Too Hard

 And I don't want to take the sun for granted ever again.

+Depression affects my self-care some days more than others.
 Maybe I'll make it to the shower today after all.
 But if I don't, that's okay, too.